agentydragon/agentydragon.github.io/posts/2016-10-05-knowledge-base-completion.markdown

 ([paper](https://www.cs.ubc.ca/~murphyk/Papers/kv-kdd14.pdf), [wiki](https://en.wikipedia.org/wiki/Knowledge_Vault)).
 Knowledge Vault is a system that starts with Google's
 Knowledge Graph.
 Then, you train relation extractors from webpages, mine for graph patterns using PRA, and you also run an embedding algorithm.
-Each of these different approaches gives you estimated probability estimates for new facts, and you train a new classifier that merges them into one unified estimate.
+Each of these different approaches gives you probability estimates for new facts, and you train a new classifier that merges them into one unified estimate.
 Why is that useful?
 Because the indiviual algorithms have complementary